 Call your child's nurse or doctor if you notice any of the following symptoms or have concerns about the following:

--Nostril flaring when your child takes a breath
+-nostril flaring when your child takes a breath

--Your infant is less than 3 months with a fever greater than 100.4
+-your infant is less than 3 months with a fever greater than 100.4

--Your child, older than 3 months, has a fever greater than 100.4 for more than 3 days
+-your child, older than 3 months, has a fever greater than 100.4 for more than 3 days

--The skin between your child's ribs starts to cave in when breathing
+-the skin between your child's ribs starts to cave in when breathing

--Your infant has fewer wet diapers than normal
+-your infant has fewer wet diapers than normal

 Your doctor may order a test for RSV which is done by swabbing the inside of the nose.
-Treatment options include oxygen, breathing treatments, or steroids depending on the severity of the infection.
+Treatments options include oxygen, breathing treatments, or steroids depending on the severity of the infection.
 Antibiotics are normally not used since antibiotics only work against bacteria and not viruses.

 To help prevent your child from getting an infection by RSV make sure your entire family is washing their hands with soap and water often.
 Get a yearly flu shot.
 Avoid secondhand smoke.
 Make sure to stay away from others who might be sick.
-Be smart this cold and flu season.
+Be smart—this cold and flu season.